 One purpose of the course evaluation system is to inform students about courses and instructors.
-Under certain conditions, previous numerical course evaluation results are available in Minerva.
+Under certain conditions, previous numerical course evaluation results are available to consult.
 This page contains information to help you understand and interpret these results.

-Numerical results of course evaluations are available in Minerva when the following two conditions are met:
+Numerical results of course evaluations are available when the following two conditions are met:

 - An instructor has not objected to access; and